sandarshnaroju/use-nano/README.md

 config parameter takes base64 of custom JSON.stringified rulesConfig as shown above.

-To get the original config object `parseWithSpecialCases` is used.
+To get the original config object `atob` & `parseWithSpecialCases` is used.

 `parseWithSpecialCases`, `serializeWithSpecialCases` , `rulesConfig` are available in `src/commands/bundle/utilities.ts` for reference.